santisbon/reference/README.md

 brew install --cask nordvpn
-brew install --cask google-chrome # or chromium brew install --cask firefox

-brew install --cask vscodium
+brew install --cask google-chrome # or chromium brew install --cask firefox brew install --cask vscodium brew install --cask kindle brew install --cask authy brew install --cask teamviewer
-# Q. VSCodium cannot be opened because Apple cannot check it for malicious software
-# A. You have to "right click" the .app and then hold the alt/option key, while clicking "Open" (only on first launch).

-brew install --cask kindle
-brew install --cask authy
-brew install --cask teamviewer